-Michael’s story – In his mid 20’s Michael lived in a rural area with his family, and was looking for opportunity to move out of his family home.
+Michael’s story – In his mid 20’s Michael lived in a rural area with his family and was looking for an opportunity to move out of his family home.
 Michael’s family bought a duplex in a small city, where Michael attended school and has access to transportation.
-Michael and his housemate live in the upper level and his supportive neighbours, Leah and her mom, live in the main level unit.
+Michael and his housemate live in the upper level and his supportive neighbours, Leah, and her mom, live in the main level unit.
 The duplex is paying the mortgage, and when the mortgage is paid off it will enhance his Registered Disability Savings Plan (RDSP).

 Note: Housing trusts can be explored if you are considering home ownership.